tpoliveira-mariana/unbabel-challenge/README.md

 Develop a simple command line application that parses a stream of events and produces an aggregated output (in the form of the `average_delivery_time.json` file).
 In this case, we're interested in calculating, for every minute, a moving average of the translation delivery time for the last X minutes.

+# Solution Overview

-# Requirements
+### Requirements

-This project was done using:
+This project was implemented using `Python 3.11.4` and the following Python packages:

-	Python 3.11.4

-# Build

-To build the CLI application run one of the following commands:

-	pip install --editable .

-	python -m pip install --editable .

-To ensure the command succeeded, ensure the creation of the directory `./maverage.egg-info/`.

-# Run

-To test the `maverage` CLI application with the input file `./events/events.json` with a window size of `10`, run the command as follows:

-	maverage --input_file event/events.json --window_size 10

-# Test

-# Program Overview

-### Packages

-In this project, the following Python packages are used:

 + Click - To define the command and its options;
 + json - To read the events from the input file;
 + Pandas - To easily save, clean, and process the events.

 ### Logic